AwesomeController/serious-business/kickstarter/body_copy.md

 PICTURE OF AWESOME CONTROLLER

-Awesome Controller plugs directly in to your favorite console's controller port.
+Awesome Controller plugs directly in to your favorite console's controller port via a special dongle.
 From there,
 just wirelessly sync your Wii or PS3 controllers to your Awesome Controller and